Dead & Company: 2019

 From May 31 to July 6, the band played their 2019 Summer Tour.
-They performed 19 concerts at 14 locations across the U.S. The band played a short fall tour in New York City on October 31 and November 1 followed by 2 shows at Uniondale's Nassau Coliseum on November 5 and 6.
+They performed 19 concerts at 14 locations across the US.
+The band played a short fall tour in New York City on October 31 and November 1 followed by 2 shows at Uniondale's Nassau Coliseum on November 5 and 6.
 They then moved south to Hampton, Virginia on November 8 and 9.
-On December 27 and 28, they played at The Forum in Inglewood (Los Angeles), California as part of their "Fun Run" tour.
+On December 27 and 28, they played at The Forum in Inglewood, California, as part of their "Fun Run" tour.
 On December 30 and 31, they played in their hometown of San Francisco at the Chase Center, featuring a bi-plane that descended from the ceiling of the Chase Center carrying the daughters of Jerry Garcia, Trixie Garcia and her half-sister, Ken Kesey's daughter Sunshine Kesey, dropping rose petals on the audience as they toured the arena.

 2020

 In January 2020, Dead & Company played three concerts as part of the "Playing in the Sand" event at the Moon Palace resort in Cancún, Mexico.
 The band planned on performing at New Orleans Jazz Fest and to embark on a 2020 Summer Tour, consisting of 17 dates at 14 locations from July 10 to August 8, all of which were cancelled due to the COVID-19 pandemic.